M3RICK/GLaDOS/docs/mdbook/src/compiler/vm-execution.md

 # VM Execution

+> **WARNING**: This page is still being completed.
+Some of the information is false and filled with temporary dummy information.
+The actual VM implementation uses a custom WebAssembly-like format that differs from what is documented here.

 This page details the GLaDOS Virtual Machine (VM), which executes the compiled IR bytecode using a stack-based architecture.

 ## Overview